Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-21-bb-choco-chips.md

     Brown butter chocolate chip cookies with flaky sea salt on top.
 Photo from Unsplash.
 </div>

 With so many cookie flavors and combinations out there, I find myself coming back to this classic recipe time and time again.
 If I happen to make too many, it's a crowd pleaser at gatherings and the platter is empty in no time.
-The best thing about this recipe is that it serves as a great foundation for ingredient substitutions!
+The best part about this recipe is that it serves as a great foundation for ingredient substitutions!

 ##### Chocolate Chips